Skip to Main Content

 New Mexico car insurance rates by vehicle type

-Vehicle Average annual full coverage premium in New Mexico
+Vehicle Avg. annual premium* in NM

 Toyota Camry $1,591